 The Company supplies its products exclusively to the automotive market as a TIER 1 (system) supplier.
-Most of its customers are German premium manufacturers, as a result of which Germany accounts for 74.3% of its revenue (prior year: 62.2%).
-Other EU countries account for 25.7% of the Company's revenue (prior year: 37.8%).
+Most of its customers are German premium manufacturers, as a result of which Germany accounts for 91.2% of its revenue (prior year: 90.6%).
+Other EU countries account for 8.4% of the Company's revenue (prior year: 8.7%).
+For the first time, 0.4% related to countries outside the EU.
 Increasing integration due to just-in-time and just-in-sequence deliveries of products to customers make geographical proximity to customers' production plants essential.